School Closings/Delays - Frequently Asked Questions

 4. What factors are considered in the decision to close or delay?

-Mars Area School District may run a two-hour delayed opening, close school or announce an early release during inclement weather.
-During the 2019-2020 School Year, the District may also announce a Flexible Instruction Day (FID).
+During inclement weather, Mars Area School District may run a two-hour delayed opening, close our school buildings, or announce an early release.
+During the 2020-2021 School Year, the District may also announce a Remote Learning Day.

 The Superintendent makes the final decision, based on the above factors and recommendations from the District’s Maintenance Supervisor.

 The Superintendent typically makes the final decision by no later than 6 a.m. and as early as 5:30 a.m. so that television and radio stations, bus drivers and staff members can be notified.

 12. How soon after the decision is made, will the District inform parents/guardians/guardians?